Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(result)
     ```

-    1. By default, the task runner for Prefect is the `ConcurrentTaskRunner`, which runs in a multi-threaded mode that is incompatible with parallel/dynamic quacc workflows.
-For local testing purposes, we recommend using the `SequentialTaskRunner` instead.

-    2. We have used a short-hand notation here of `task(<function>)`.
+    1. We have used a short-hand notation here of `task(<function>)`.
 This is equivalent to using the `@task` decorator and defining a new function for each task.

     You can see that it is quite trivial to set up a Prefect workflow using the recipes within quacc.
 We define the full `Flow` as a function that stitches together the individual `Task` workflow steps.Calling `.submit()` enables concurrent execution of the tasks, and `.result()` blocks further calculations until the result is returned.
 Both `.submit()` and `.result()` aren't necessary when testing Prefect workflows locally, but we have included them here to make the transition to HPC environments more seamless.